ee08b397/InterviewPrep/ODSCWest.md

 !["http://upload.wikimedia.org/wikipedia/en/b/bf/Harry_Potter_and_the_Sorcerer%27s_Stone.jpg"][17]
 <caption class="center"><i>As ancient alchemists sought to transmute lead into gold through the legendary philosopher's stone and 19th century prospectors [rushed to California][18] in hope of striking it rich, Data Scientists today are mining an information overload to discover valuable nuggets of insight!</i></caption>

 In the same manner that alchemy helped spur the development of chemistry, or that geometry had once been considered a sacred mystical endeavor, or that elements of psychoanalysis influence psychiatric therapy, Data Science will never be forgetten as a field which potentially establishes itself as a respected discipline or evolves into an even greater idea.
 The effects of history in protoscience have resounding present day ramifications, which is why it's so important we study it and be part of it together.
-This excellent blogpost and partner content from Khan Academy by Michelle Feder<sup id="alchemy-history">[\[3\]][15]</sup> is a tour throughout alchemical history and an example of how rich diverse cultures contribute to the shaping of modern chemistry
+This excellent blogpost and partner content from Khan Academy by Michelle Feder<sup id="alchemy-history">[\[3\]][15]</sup> is a tour throughout alchemical history and an example of how rich diverse cultures contribute to the shaping of modern chemistry:

-> #### Importance of Protosciences
+> ##### Importance of Protosciences
 > Just as alchemy was a touch point for myriad crafts, creations, and — for its time — cures, chemistry resides in the center of the sciences.
 As an inquisitive discipline, chemistry touches physics on one side and biology on the other.
 Chemical questions lead to environmental, industrial, and medical applications.
 > <br /><br />
 > Khan Academy History Project Excerpt - ["From Alchemy to Chemistry"][13]